antronerds/r2-tutorials/docs/One_Gene_View.md

  [**Figure 18: All stages (right) versus lower risk only (left)**](_static/images/Onegeneview/OneGene_subgroupvsall.png)

-Next to the filter drowdopwn menu , clicking the *wheel"* will open en pop-up screen with a grid to createtracks with in or exlcuding individual samples for the available tracks.
+Next to the filter dropdown menu , clicking the *"wheel"* will open a pop-up screen with a grid to create tracks with in or excluding individual samples for the available tracks.
 From this point also a track can be created and stored.
 You will encounter the filter option in the adjustable settings box in many modules.

 ![](_static/images/Onegeneview/OneGene_advancedfiltering.png "Figure 19: Advanced filtering")